Greek junta: Broadening of the movement

 The funeral of George Papandreou, Sr., on 3 November 1968, spontaneously turned into a massive demonstration against the junta.
 Thousands of Athenians disobeyed the military's orders, and followed the casket to the cemetery.
 The junta arrested 41 people.

 On 28 March 1969, after two years of widespread censorship, political detentions and torture, Giorgos Seferis, recipient of the Nobel Prize for Literature in 1963, took a stand against the junta.
 He made a statement on the BBC World Service, with copies simultaneously distributed to every newspaper in Athens.
 Attacking the colonels, he passionately demanded that "This anomaly must end".
 Seferis died before the junta ended.
 His funeral, on 20 September 1972, turned into a massive demonstration against the military government.

 Also in 1969, Costa-Gavras released the film Z, based on a book by celebrated left-wing writer Vassilis Vassilikos.
-The film, banned in Greece, presented a lightly fictionalized account of the events surrounding the assassination of United Democratic Left MP Gregoris Lambrakis in 1963.
+The film, banned in Greece, presented a lightly fictionalised account of the events surrounding the assassination of United Democratic Left MP Gregoris Lambrakis in 1963.
 The film captured the sense of outrage about the junta.
 The soundtrack of the film was written by Mikis Theodorakis, who was imprisoned by the junta and later went into exile, and the music was smuggled into the country and added to other inspirational, underground Theodorakis tracks.

 A lesser known Danish film, in Greek, Your Neighbor's Son, detailed the subordination and training of simple youths to become torturers for the junta.